silentorb/marloth-story/books/fairytale/part2.md

 "What is going on?" she demanded.

 "It is time we were leaving this place," he said.
 "The servants are already packing your things.
-We will be leaving in an hour."
+We will be leaving within the hour."

 "Is this a joke?
 You aren't actually scared of that scene the raven made?"